Coextinction: Consequences

 Coextinction can mean loss of biodiversity and diversification.
-Coextinctions can influence not only parasite and mutualist diversification but also their hosts.
-Arguably, parasites facilitate host diversification through sexual selection.
-That loss of parasites can reduce host diversification rates.
 Coextinction can also result in loss of evolutionary history.

-The extinction of related hosts can lead to the extinction of related parasites.
-The loss of history is likely to be greater than the loss expected, were species to go extinct at random.
-Furthermore, if coextinctions are clustered, it is more likely that coextinction can produce non-random trait loss.
-Species that are at risk of coextinction are expected to be larger because rare hosts tend to be larger and larger hosts have larger parasites.
-They can also be expected to have lengthy generation times or higher tropic positions.
-Coextinction can extend beyond biodiversity and has direct and indirect consequences from the communities of lost species.
+Coextinction can extend beyond biodiversity and has direct and indirect consequences on the communities of lost species.
 One main consequence of coextinction that goes beyond biodiversity is mutualism, by loss of food production with a decline in threatened pollinators.
 Losses of parasites can have negative impacts on humans or the species.

-In rare hosts, losses of specialist parasites can predispose hosts to infection by emergent parasites.
-Furthermore, relating to the consequences of removing specialist parasites from rare hosts, is the problem of where the parasites will go once their host is extinct.
+A consequence of removing specialist parasites from rare hosts is the problem of where the parasites will go once their host is extinct.
 If the parasites are dependent on only those species than there are parasite species that are at risk of extinction through co-endangerment.
-On the other hand, if they are able to find and switch onto alternative hosts, those hosts can turn out to be humans.
-Either way, the loss of parasites by co extinction or the acquiring of new parasites by alternative hosts, proves to be a major issue.
-Coextinction can go beyond the decreased biodiversity, it can range into various biomes and link various ecosystems.

 A study conducted in New Caledonia has shown that extinction of a coral reef-associated fish species of average size would eventually result in the co-extinction of at least ten species of parasites.